opdavies/oliverdavies.uk/source/_posts/introducing-drupal-distribution-meetups.md

 ---
 title: Introducing a Drupal distribution for meetup websites
-excerpt: I'm starting development on a new Drupal distribution for building websites for meetup groups.
+excerpt: I'm starting development on a new Drupal distribution for building meetup group websites.
 tags:
     - drupal
     - drupal-9